GGORG0/GGORG0/README.md

 ## Hi there 👋

-#### I'm a 14 yo programmer from Poland.
+I'm a 14 yo programmer from Poland.
 Rust, Python and TypeScript fan.
-BTW I use Arch (I love linux).
-Check out my website for more info.
+Check out https://ggorg.xyz for all the info you want!

 ### GitLab profile
 Also check out my [GitLab profile](https://gitlab.com/GGORG) for other repos.